Bobby Wagner: 2019

 On July 26, 2019, Wagner signed a three-year, $54 million contract extension with the Seahawks through the 2022 season with $40.2 million guaranteed, making him the highest-paid middle linebacker in the league.
 In Week 3 against the New Orleans Saints, Wagner recorded a team high 18 tackles in the 33–27 loss.
 In Week 7 against the Baltimore Ravens, Wagner recorded a team high 13 tackles in the 30–16 loss.
-In Week 8 against the Atlanta Falcons, Wagner recorded a sack on Matt Schaub and recovered a fumble lost by Devonta Freeman in the 27–20 win.
-In Week 9 against the Tampa Bay Buccaneers, Wagner recorded a team high 11 tackles and sacked Jameis Winston once in the 40–34 overtime win.
-In Week 15 against the Carolina Panthers, Wagner recorded his first interception of the season off a pass thrown by Kyle Allen during the 30–24 win.
-In Week 16 against the Arizona Cardinals, Wagner recorded a team high 13 tackles and sacked Kyler Murray once during the 27–13 loss.
+In Week 8 against the Falcons, Wagner recorded a sack on Matt Schaub and recovered a fumble lost by Devonta Freeman in the 27–20 win.
+In Week 9 against the Buccaneers, Wagner recorded a team high 11 tackles and sacked Jameis Winston once in the 40–34 overtime win.
+In Week 15 against the Panthers, Wagner recorded his first interception of the season off a pass thrown by Kyle Allen during the 30–24 win.
+In Week 16 against the Cardinals, Wagner recorded a team high 13 tackles and sacked Kyler Murray once during the 27–13 loss.
+He led the NFL in total tackles with 159.
+In addition, he had three sacks, one interception, six passes defended, and one forced fumble.
 He was named to the Pro Bowl and earned First Team All-Pro honors for the 2019 season.
 He was ranked 13th by his fellow players on the NFL Top 100 Players of 2020.

 2020

-In Week 8 against the San Francisco 49ers, Wagner recorded a team high 11 tackles and sacked Jimmy Garoppolo twice during the 37–27 win.
+In Week 8 against the 49ers, Wagner recorded a team high 11 tackles and sacked Jimmy Garoppolo twice during the 37–27 win.
 On November 4, 2020, Wagner was named the NFC Defensive Player of the Week for his performance in Week 8.
+In the 2020 season, Wagner finished with three sacks, 138 total tackles (81 solo), eight passes defended, and one fumble recovery.
 He earned Pro Bowl and First Team All-Pro honors.
 He was ranked 25th by his fellow players on the NFL Top 100 Players of 2021.

-In the Wild Card Round of the playoffs against the Los Angeles Rams, Wagner led the team with 16 tackles (11 solo) and sacked John Wolford once during the 30–20 loss.
+In the Wild Card Round of the playoffs against the Rams, Wagner led the team with 16 tackles (11 solo) and sacked John Wolford once during the 30–20 loss.

-2021: Final year in Seattle
+2021

-Following the 2021 season, Wagner was named second-team All Pro which ended his five-season streak of first-team All-Pro selections.
+In the 2021 season, Wagner finished with one sack, 170 total tackles (93 solo), one interception, five passes defended, and one forced fumble.
+Following the 2021 season, Wagner was named second-team All-Pro which ended his five-season streak of first-team All-Pro selections.
 He earned an eighth consecutive Pro Bowl nomination.
 He was ranked 29th by his fellow players on the NFL Top 100 Players of 2022.

 On March 9, 2022, Wagner was released after 10 seasons with the Seahawks.

 Los Angeles Rams

 Wagner signed a five-year contract worth up to $65 million with the Los Angeles Rams on March 31, 2022.

-The Rams released Wagner after a mutual agreement on February 23, 2023.